mauromago/ds18b20med/README.md

 # ds18b20med
 arduino library for read temperature from ds18b20 with multiple read and median value.
-Repo named 18s20 for error.
 It require SPI library.

 Using DS18B20 with Arduino for read outside temperature i discovered that air is not so uniform in its temperature. so i implemented code to make more read and calculate the median value.
 Now, to make my code more easy to write i put this code in a library.
 More important part are copied from other and older library not by me.